nodejs/node/doc/api/deprecations.md

 loose equality checks.
 Use `require('assert').strict` instead.
 The API is the same as the legacy assert but it will always use strict equality checks.

+<a id="DEP0090"></a>
+### DEP0090: Invalid GCM authentication tag lengths

+Type: Runtime

+Node.js supports all GCM authentication tag lengths which are accepted by OpenSSL when calling [`decipher.setAuthTag()`][].
+This behavior will change in a future version at which point only authentication tag lengths of 128, 120, 112, 104, 96, 64, and 32 bits will be allowed.
+Authentication tags whose length is not included in this list will be considered invalid in compliance with [NIST SP 800-38D][].

 [`Buffer.allocUnsafeSlow(size)`]: buffer.html#buffer_class_method_buffer_allocunsafeslow_size
 [`Buffer.from(array)`]: buffer.html#buffer_class_method_buffer_from_array
 [`Buffer.from(buffer)`]: buffer.html#buffer_class_method_buffer_from_buffer